 I've only got a few responses for you.
 All of them carry risk, and have potentially huge downsides.
 Yeah, you're on your own with THIS one, man!

-So, in summary- the next time a "non-fish" person (especially a resident of the household) makes that seemingly innocuous comment about _________, be sure to take heed, because more often than not, there is some good, actionable information- or even advice- contained in the "rhetorical question!"
+So, in summary- the next time a "non-aquarium" person (especially a resident of the household) makes that seemingly innocuous comment about _________, be sure to take heed, because more often than not, there is some good, actionable information- or even advice- contained in the "rhetorical question!"
 And by taking action on the "observation", you might not only benefit your fishes and your hobby- you might just gain an ally in the process!

 You might even convert a non fish person into a hobbyist, too!